Please call us at 1-800-423-2308

 3. Switching from an as-needed to a fixed dosing schedule

 4. Scheduling benzodiazepine-free days

 The correct answer is A. In general, decreasing doses 10% to 25% every 1 to 2 wk is recommended.
 In patients taking benzodiazepines on an as-needed basis, switching to a fixed dosage schedule is recommended.
 In patients taking only 1 pill, cutting pills in half is not recommended.
 Scheduling benzodiazepine-free days is not recommended because this may increase symptoms of withdrawal.

 If you enjoyed this lecture — get an all-access pass to high quality, engaging continuing education programs you can trust.
 Access the latest clinical updates in your specialty presented by experts in the field, available to you wherever you are, and whenever you have time.

-Join your peers in getting all this at your convenience, with no hassle.
-Take full advantage of your all-access pass to our Gold Membership subscription with a 7-day trial.
+Take advantage of our Gold Membership subscription with a 7-day trial.